Artlyst’s Ilka Scobie talks to one of the world’s most influential artists about his upcoming London exhibition and other stuff!

 Talk drifts to a recent New York Times story about corruption in the New York gallery world.
 “There’s an old saying….
 Artists are fakes and galleries are crooks.”

 And when I comment that no names have been exposed yet, he adds, “It’s a question of getting caught.”

 Alex continues, “I don’t like politics.
 When I first voted, my mother said, The only reason you are voting is to see how the voting machine works.”

 Alex’s son, poet, curator and critic Vincent, and his photographer and filmmaker wife, Vivien Bittencourt are parents to teenage twin boys.
 Alex tells us, “I did portraits of them when they were five or six, and then again, a year ago.
 I do one at a time, then put them together in one big painting.”
 He also mentions painting Christy Turlington.
 “She is definitely not generic, she’s fantastic.”

 We go into Alex’s spacious and serene studio.
 There’s a gorgeous series of pencil drawings of a dancer in leotard, some portraits and an amazing selection of large landscapes.
-Conversation drifts to poetry readings, mutual artist friends and Soho itself.
+The conversation drifts to poetry readings, mutual artist friends and Soho itself.

 It’s almost noon, and the cold winter light floods Alex’s studio.
-“I have a great place,” he says, and I can’t help wondering how many artists still really live and work in this once industrial area that has transformed to one of the city’s chicest neighborhoods.
+“I have a great place,” he says, and I can’t help wondering how many artists still really live and work in this once industrial area that has transformed into one of the city’s chicest neighbourhoods.
 We are dressing for the February chill, wrapping up in scarves and bulky coats, as Ada returns with a full shopping bag.
-These days, it’s no easy feat to trudge though the icy streets with groceries.
+These days, it’s no easy feat to trudge through the icy streets with groceries.
 We leave Alex to return to his studio, an extraordinary artist continuing an ordinary working day.